Graphixa/WinForge/README.md

 - **No-Download:** No need to download and install, just remote execute and include your own URL's to your own configuration files.
 - **Open Source:** Winforge is open-source and available for you to use, modify, and contribute to.

+## Requirements

+- Windows 11 (Can be run on Windows 10 but Winget must be installed)
+- **Winget** must be installed to install applications using the script

 ## Getting Started

 To get started with Winforge, ensure that you are able to run Powershell scripts on your system:

-Open powershell as administrator and run the following command:
+Open Powershell as administrator and run the following command:

 ``set-executionpolicy bypass``

-## Running the Script
+## Running the Script 💻

 You can execute the script remotely by running the following:

 ``irm https://raw.githubusercontent.com/Graphixa/WinForge/main/winforge.ps1 | iex``

-## Running the Script w/ Parameters
+## Running the Script w/ Parameters ⚡

 The best part about WinForge is you can design your own single-line command to run on any Windows machine.
 Simply replace any of the options in the parameters below with your own URL's or options [Parameter options listed below].

-Refer to the **Paramater Options** and modify the parameter options to your own config files, urls, options and wallpaper.
+- Refer to the **Paramater Options** and modify the parameter options to your own config files, urls, options and wallpaper.

 Use the following as an example on how to run the script remotely - Make sure to replace with your own options: